ammarbasuony/react-native-newsfeed-app/README.md

 ## Contributing 🤝

-We warmly welcome contributions to the AlGareda Mobile App!
-Whether it's submitting bugs, requesting features, or contributing code, your input is invaluable in making AlGareda better for everyone.
+We warmly welcome contributions to the Newsfeed Mobile App!
+Whether it's submitting bugs, requesting features, or contributing code, your input is invaluable in making Newsfeed better for everyone.

 ## License 📄

-AlGareda Mobile App is open source and available under the MIT license.
+Newsfeed Mobile App is open source and available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

 ---

-Dive into the AlGareda experience and redefine how you consume news.
+Dive into the Newsfeed experience and redefine how you consume news.
 Stay informed, stay ahead! 🌍✨